-Mini milk bottles are a huge trend at the moment at weddings, parties and events.
+Mini milk bottles are a huge trend at weddings, parties and events.
 These cute little bottles have been spotted as table settings, floral arrangements, hanging decorations and to serve alcoholic drinks, milk with cookies and smoothies, the list is seemingly endless.
 Do we simply love these bottles because of their classic simplicity of design or is there more behind our adoration of these tiny little bottles of loveliness?

 In 1944 the Eduction Act in the UK provided free milk (1/3rd pint) and meals to everyone under 18.
 This age was reduced to under 11 in 1968 and in 1971 Margaret Thatcher withdrew free milk from children over 7 years old, this age has since been reduced to 5. many off us remember having glass bottled milk at school before it was delivered in cartons, my husband has an old bottle that he has kept from his school days (don't tell the teacher).